- Defining organized crime

 Source: International Convention for the Suppression of the Financing of Terrorism; FATF Interpretative Note to Special Recommendation II on the Financing of Terrorism, defining terrorist act as the above, in addition to offences under the universal anti-terrorism conventions and protocols negotiated as of 1999.

-Organized criminal groups, however, may also adapt terrorist tactics of indiscriminate violence and large-scale public intimidation to further criminal objectives or fulfil special operational aims.
+Organized criminal groups, however, may also adopt terrorist tactics of indiscriminate violence and large-scale public intimidation to further criminal objectives or fulfil special operational aims.
 Organized criminal groups and terrorist organizations may build alliances with each other.
 The nature of these alliances varies broadly and can include one-off, short-term, and long-term relationships.
 With time, criminal and terrorist groups may develop a capacity to engage in both criminal and terrorist activities, thus forming entities that display the characteristics of both groups.
 Figure 1 illustrates the crime-terror nexus.
 It shows that while organized crime and terrorism have different objectives, they can also overlap.